konradjedrzejczak/RestApp/readme.md

 ## Description

 The Restaurant App allows users to manage coffees, drinks, users, and orders.
 It provides endpoints for adding, retrieving, updating, and deleting data related to these entities.
+- Adding, viewing, and deleting coffees, drinks, and meals.
+- Creating, confirming, and canceling orders.
+- Managing customers.

 ## Technologies Used
 * Java